Jelly-RDF/jelly-jvm/README.md

 ### Plugin JARs

-We also publish plugin JARs which allow you to use Jelly-JVM with [Apache Jena](https://jena.apache.org/) and [RDF4J](https://rdf4j.org/) just by dropping the JARs into the classpath.
-You can find the JARs on the [releases page](https://github.com/Jelly-RDF/jelly-jvm/releases). **[More information about using the plugins](https://w3id.org/jelly/jelly-jvm/dev/getting-started-plugins/)**.
+We also publish plugin JARs which allow you to use Jelly-JVM with [Apache Jena](https://jena.apache.org/), [RDF4J](https://rdf4j.org/), and Neo4j just by dropping the JARs into the classpath.
+You can find the JARs on the [releases page](https://github.com/Jelly-RDF/jelly-jvm/releases).
+More information about using the plugins with **[Jena and RDF4J](https://w3id.org/jelly/jelly-jvm/dev/getting-started-plugins/)** and with **[Neo4j](https://w3id.org/jelly/jelly-jvm/dev/getting-started-neo4j/)**.

 ## Contributing and support